smoochy/episeerr/README.md

 🎬 Adaptive Episode Request Workflows # control precisely what you want to add for a new series OCDarr supports multiple request scenarios with intelligent handling:
 External Requests (Jellyseerr/Overseerr)
+**use episodes tag when requestiing something from seer, sonarr, 3rd party apps if you want to control what your request down to individual episodes
 With "episodes" tag:

  - Precise episode selection